XiaoMigros/System-Spacing-Tools/README.md

 ## Usage
 Run the plugins from the 'Plugins' tab / 'System Spacing'.
 The plugins apply to the whole score, not a selection.

-MuseScore 4 detects and runs these plugins, but only 'Lock System Distribution' results in visible changes.
-Expect to see MuseScore 4 support at a future time.